kosli-dev/cli/docs.kosli.com/content/tutorials/following-a-git-commit-to-service-execution/_index.md

 But the identical SHA256 proves it is the same image with two different names.

 * There were *two* versions of `runner` at this point in time!
-The first (from commit `16d9990`) has three replicas.
-This is as expected; the `runner` service bears the brunt of cyber-dojo's load.
+The first, with three replicas (to fix the problem),
-The second (from commit `85d83c6`) has only one replica.
+but also a second (from commit `85d83c6`) with only one replica.
 What is going on?

 Look at the snapshot *after* `aws-prod#65`: